Microverse-Fullstack-Program/catalog-of-things/README.md

 # Catalog Ruby <a name="about-project"></a>

 **Items Catalog** is a console app that will help you to keep a record of different types of things you own: books, music albums, movies, and games.
-It allow items record to be stored in JSON files and loaded on program stratup.
+It allows items record to be stored in JSON files and loaded on the program startup.

 ## 🛠 Built With <a name="built-with"></a>